tilotech/python-tilores-sdk/README.md

 In addition to that, it provides various convenience helpers to integrate with the Python ecosystem:

-* Create dataclasses and pydantic base classes from the Tilores schema
+* Create pydantic base classes from the Tilores schema